vezzolter/DSA/Algorithms/RNG/LCG/LCG.md

    - $c$ should be relatively prime to $m$, because if $c$ and $m$ share a common factor greater than $1$, the sequence could become trapped in a small subset of possible values, repeating more frequently and failing to achieve a full period.
    E.g. $c = 1013904223$, $c = 1442695040888963407$.
+2. The term _«multiplicative»_ congruential method is often used to refer to sequences where $c = 0$, while the term _«mixed»_ congruential method applies where $c \neq 0$.

+> **Note:** For detailed guidance on picking the right values for the parameters, I recommend referring to «The Art of Computer Programming, Volume 2: Seminumerical Algorithms» by D. E. Knuth.

 ## Algorithm Steps